j13343sh/Rune-Factory-Inheritance-Research/articles/Triple-Gift-Mechanics.md

 2. Give one favorite gift.
 3. Give one loved gift.

-When combined with handmade gifts and low-cost recipes, this can greatly improve long-term friendship farming efficiency.
+When combined with handmade gifts and low-cost recipes, this approach can greatly improve long-term friendship farming efficiency.

-For example, low-cost handmade gifts can be used as daily normal or favorite gifts, while rarer loved gifts can be reserved for characters where they are most efficient.
+Rather than maximizing friendship from a single gift, this strategy focuses on combining multiple inexpensive gift categories into a sustainable daily routine.

-This approach is especially useful when trying to raise friendship with many villagers over a long playthrough.
+It is especially useful for players attempting to raise friendship with many villagers simultaneously.

 ---